proksee-project/proksee-cmd/docs/developer/assemble.md

 The assemble pipeline consists of three major stages:

 - **Stage 1: Pre-Assembly**: Attempts to estimate information about the reads and prepares the reads for sequence assembly.
-- **Stage 2: Fast Assembly**: Assembles the reads in a hastey manner in order to derive more information for expert assembly.
+- **Stage 2: Fast Assembly**: Assembles the reads hastily in order to derive more information for expert assembly.
 - **Stage 3: Expert Assembly**: Assembles the reads in an expert manner using information gathered during the previous stages.

 ## Pre-Assembly